-Congress leaders to meet EC over PM Modi biopic
+Congress leaders meet EC over PM Modi biopic, say movie violate norms

-New Delhi, Mar 25: A Congress delegation to meet Election Commission of India on Monday over the biopic of Prime Minister Narendra Modi which is due to be released on April 5.
-The Congress delegation comprises Randeep Singh Surjewala, Kapil Sibal, and Abhishek Manu Singhvi.
+New Delhi, Mar 25: A Congress delegation met the Election Commission of India on Monday over the biopic of Prime Minister Narendra Modi which is due to be released on April 5.
+The Congress delegation comprised Randeep Singh Surjewala, Kapil Sibal, and Abhishek Manu Singhvi.

+Kapil Sibal, said, "We represented to the EC that there is a film being made on Narendra Modi, to be launched just a few days before election, it's purpose is political.
+Three producers and theactor belong to BJP, director is involved in Vibrant Gujarat.
+This is violative of all norms."

 Last week, the DMK has sought for a ban on the biopic on Prime Minister Narendra Modi, till the Lok Sabha election is over.
 P.S.
 Arasu Bupathi of the DMK's engineering wing, from Pollachi, has written to the Chief Election Commissioner, the Chief Electoral Officer and the State Election Commissioner seeking a ban on PM Narendra Modi, in which Vivek Oberoi stars as the ace politician.